|Who||BOHUSLAV MARTINŮ PHILHARMONIC VOJTĚCH SPURNÝ - Conductor|

 Since 1972, the Bohuslav Martinů Philharmonic – Zlín has organised Talentinum, the unique international festival of young concert artists, and also organises the autumn Harmonia Moraviae International Music Festival.

 The orchestra regularly works with radio and television, and records audio media.

 Since January 2011, the Philharmonic has been based in the newly-built Zlin Congress Center, whch was designed by renowned Czech architect Eva Jiřičná.

 VOJTĚCH SPURNÝ – Conductor

-He has worked as a conductor with the Hradec Králové Philharmonic Orchestra, the South Bohemian Chamber Philharmonic, the Prague Radio Symphony Orchestra, the FOK Prague Symphony Orchestra, PKF – Prague Philharmonia, Chursaechsische Kammerphilharmonie, the Prague Chamber Orchestra, the North Bohemia Philharmonic in Teplice, and the Janacek Philharmonic – Ostrava.
-He has also worked with major artists including S. Brill, P. Bernold, V. Hudeček, M. Hundeling, S. Kam, Š. Margita, M. Maisky, D. Pecková and others.
+He has worked as a conductor with the Hradec Králové Philharmonic Orchestra, the South Bohemian Chamber Philharmonic, the Prague Radio Symphony Orchestra, the FOK Prague Symphony Orchestra, – Prague Philharmonia, Chursaechsische Kammerphilharmonie, the Prague Chamber Orchestra, the North Bohemia Philharmonic in Teplice, and the Janacek Philharmonic – Ostrava.
+He as also worked with major artists including S. Brill, P. Bernold, V. Hudeček, M. Hundeling, S. Kam, Š. Margita, M. Maisky, D. Pecková and others.

-MAJOR PARTNER OF THE CONCERT:
+MAJOR PARTNER OF GALA CONCERT: